 A wonderful, challenging, and enlightening journey has come to an end.
 Like every great project, it was made possible by the people who helped me along the way: My family, my friends, Eli, Eli’s family, the artists I read and the artists I met, my hosts, and, of course, the readers of this blog.
 Many thanks to you all.
 It will certainly not be my last literary travel project, so stay tuned for alerts from this site.

 Marisol García Walls is a non-fiction writer born and raised in Mexico City.
-After the earthquake in September 2017, she started the project Cuéntanos dónde estabas together with Roberto Cruz Arabal to collect and record the experiences of those affected.
-You can find two of her essays in English translation here and here and one of her more recent essays on material culture here.
+After the earthquake in September 2017, she started the project Cuéntanos dónde estabas together with Roberto Cruz Arzabal to collect and record the experiences of those affected.
+You can find two of her essays in English translation here and here and one of her essays on material culture in Spanish here.
 Voices: Marisol García Walls weiterlesen

 Michelle Marie Wallace is a San-Francisco-based writer working with themes of the border and healing in both her fiction and non-fiction.
 I had the chance to meet her twice on my journey: In San Francisco, where she co-hosted The Borderlands Lectura, and in Ciudad de México, where she lived for 13 months in 2016/17.
 Read one of her short stories here and a piece about her experiences during the earthquake in Ciudad de México in September 2017 here.
 Voices: Michelle Marie Wallace weiterlesen

 Gustavo Sánchez Sánchez, also known as Highway, is not only the self-proclaimed best auctioneer in the world, but also the proud owner of a large collection of exquisite memorabilia.
 Each piece has a story that gives it inestimable value.
-The most important item never leaves his body – Marilyn Monroe’s teeth adorn his mouth instead of his own.
+The most important item never leaves his body – instead of his own, his mouth sports the teeth of Marilyn Monroe.
 Valeria Luiselli: The Story of my Teeth weiterlesen

 After an argument over money ends badly, Scott Torres and Maureen Thompson leave their home in the Laguna Rancho Estates separately.
 Neither of them informs their housekeeper, Araceli Ramírez, who finds herself unwillingly in charge of their two sons.
-Three days and several miscommunications later, Araceli faces deportation Héctor Tobar: The Barbarian Nurseries weiterlesen
+Three days and several miscommunications later, Araceli faces deportation because she attempted to bring the children to their grandfather in L.A.
+Héctor Tobar: The Barbarian Nurseries weiterlesen

 Sometime during the 17-hour-trainride from Portland to San Francisco, the lush forests of the Pacific Northwest turn into the hills covered by yellow and green grasslands and bushes that surround the Bay Area.
-The change in landscape coincides with a change in culture.
+The Ohlone people, including the Yelamu, are the original inhabitants of the area that is now San Francisco.
+They were the largest group of Native Americans south of the Coast Salish before European settlement expanded from the East Coast.
+Now their traces are few and far in between.
+The time of Spanish colonization and Mexican affiliation, however, is still present in many place and street names.
 Books, Booths, and Burritos in San Francisco weiterlesen

 Brian Doyle’s fiction debut Mink River (Oregon State University Press, 2010) takes place in Neawanaka, a small, fictional village on the central Oregon coast whose indigenous origins reach back about 5000 years.
 Brian Doyle: Mink River weiterlesen